aregtech/areg-sdk/README.md

 #### Digital twin

 Often, the digital twin applications use client-server architecture, where the middleware server collects the data of external devices and the UI application virtualizes them.
 In such solutions devices interact either through server or UI client application.
 The event-driven and the service-oriented architecture, and the real-time communication of AREG SDK is a perfect solution to develop digital twin applications that virtualize, monitor and control external devices, and immediately react to environment or device state change in real-time mode.
-External devices may communicate without additional layer, which is an important factor for emergency, security and safety cases.
+External devices may also communicate without additional layer, which is an important factor for emergency, security and safety cases.

 #### Simulation and test automations